johngeng/loopback-next/docs/site/tutorials/connectors/Postgresql-tutorial.md

 ## Database Migration

+As we showed in the previous steps,
 [Database migration](../../Database-migrations.md) helps you create relational database schemas based on definitions of your models.
+Here are some tips:

+- if you make further changes to models, make sure to run `npm run build` before running the migrate script again
+- `npm run migrate` alters existing tables for you.
+If you'd like to drop any existing schemas, you can do `npm run migrate -- --rebuild`.
+But notice that all the data will be lost.

+Please check [Database migration](../../Database-migrations.md) for details.

 Besides the basic model metadata, you can also specify part of the database schema definition via the property definition, which would be mapped to the database.
+See
-See [Data Mapping Properties](https://loopback.io/doc/en/lb4/Model.html#data-mapping-properties).
+[Data Mapping Properties](https://loopback.io/doc/en/lb4/Model.html#data-mapping-properties).

 ## Model Discover